Anti-Venom: Powers and abilities

-Anyone possessed by the Anti-Venom symbiote possesses superhuman strength, durability, and stamina, an accelerated and fast healing factor, genetic memory, detection of its Symbiote offspring, wall-crawling, web-generating abilities, spider-senses, immunity to Spider-Man's spider-senses, and camouflage.
+Anyone possessed by the Anti-Venom symbiote gains superhuman strength, durability, and stamina, as well as an accelerated healing factor, genetic memory, wall-crawling, web-generating abilities, spider-senses, and camouflage.
+The symbiote can also detect its offspring and provides immunity to Spider-Man's own spider-senses.

 The original Anti-Venom symbiote is immune to heat and sound-based attacks, the traditional weaknesses of symbiotes.
 In addition, the Anti-Venom symbiote can produce antibodies that can "cure" a person afflicted by things like radioactivity, parasites, diseases, and drugs.
 The new Anti-Venom symbiote used by Flash Thompson has the ability to heal physical injuries as well.

 Other versions

 In What If?
-Peter Parker became Kraven the Hunter where Peter Parker killed Kraven the Hunter and replaced Kraven as the new hunter, Madame Web hired Anti-Venom, Spider-Woman and Mac Gargan to stop Peter.
-Despite being successful in mortally injuring him, they were all defeated.
+Peter Parker became Kraven the Hunter, where Peter Parker killed Kraven the Hunter and replaced Kraven as the new hunter, Madame Web hired Anti-Venom, Spider-Woman and Mac Gargan to stop Peter.
+Despite mortally injuring him, they were all defeated.